Large and complex financial institutions: History

 Central bankers have had to deal with large institution going bust, an example is Barings in 1995.
 A concern for financial regulators has been to ensure that depositors are protected from the failure of a retail bank, but the regulators' main concern with an investment bank is to ensure that there isn't a damaging loss of confidence in the banking system, and that all the trades, transactions and all the types of financial contracts are wound up in an orderly way.
 If they are not, and all the traders and investors are suddenly forced to meet their obligations or liquidate their positions on the same day, there would be a crisis in the market and many institutions, rather than just the one, would probably go bust or at least suffer substantial losses in a dangerous spiral of falling prices and forced selling.

-This is the background story to Long-Term Capital Management: there are many published articles on why that particular hedge fund failed, but very few on the systemic risk of all LTCM's counterparties attempting to unwind their positions at once.
+There are many published articles on Long-Term Capital Management failed, but very few on the systemic risk of all LTCM's counterparties attempt to unwind their positions at once.
 This is why the Federal Reserve Bank of New York intervened and organised a $3 billion bailout.

 Worse, at least one major European bank had 'hedged' or laid off risk on a significant percentage of its trading book by derivatives trades with LTCM but was a significant investor in LTCM itself.
 In other words, they had sold on the risks to LTCM, while buying back into them.
 Even without such errors, there is the worry that positions we think are hedged (effectively 'insured' against adverse market movements) might lose that protection when the counterparty who sold those derivatives goes broke.
 An event which would, by its very nature, occur on the very day the markets go crazy.

 Nobody knows what would happen if one of the world's largest banks became severely distressed and was forced to suspend trading, except to say that it would be far worse than long-term capital management: firstly, because they have ongoing trades with every significant market player, everywhere; secondly, because the sums of money are so much larger.
 A bulge-bracket bank will, on any given day, have over a ten trillion dollars of open trades on the foreign exchange markets and in derivatives.